Letterboxing (filming): On television

 Digital broadcasting allows 1.78:1 widescreen format transmissions without losing resolution, and thus widescreen is the television norm.
 Most television channels in Europe are broadcasting standard-definition programming in 1.78:1, while in the USA, these are down-scaled to letterbox.
 When using a 1.33:1 screen, it is possible to display such programming in either a letter-boxing format or in a 1.33:1 center-cut format (where the edges of the picture are lost).

 A letter-boxed 1.56:1 compromise ratio was often broadcast in analogue transmissions in European countries making the transition from 1.33:1 to 1.78:1.
-In addition, recent years have seen an increase of "fake" 2.40:1 letterbox mattes on television to give the impression of a cinema film, often seen in adverts, trailers or tv such as Top Gear.
+In addition, recent years have seen an increase of "fake" 2.40:1 letterbox mattes on television to give the impression of a cinema film, often seen in adverts, trailers or television such as Top Gear.

 Current high-definition television systems use video displays with a wider aspect ratio than older television sets, making it easier to accurately display widescreen films.
 In addition to films produced for the cinema, since the late 2000s a growing majority of television programming is produced in high definition widescreen.

 On a widescreen television set, a 1.78:1 image fills the screen; however, 21:9 aspect ratio films are letter-boxed with narrow mattes.
 Because the 1.85:1 aspect ratio does not match the 1.78:1 aspect ratio of widescreen video, slight letter-boxing occurs.
 Usually, such matting of 1.85:1 film is eliminated to match the 1.78:1 aspect ratio in the image transference.

 Letterbox mattes are not necessarily black.
-IBM has used blue mattes for many of their TV advertisements, yellow mattes in their "I am Superman" Lotus ads, and green mattes in ads about efficiency and environmental sustainability.
+IBM has used blue mattes for many of their television advertisements, yellow mattes in their "I am Superman" Lotus ads, and green mattes in ads about efficiency and environmental sustainability.
 Others uses of colored mattes appear in ads from Allstate, Aleve, and Kodak among others, and in music videos such as Zebrahead's "Playmate of the Year".
 In other instances mattes are animated, such as in the music video for Rob Zombie's "Never Gonna Stop (The Red Red Kroovy)", and even parodied such as the final scene of the Crazy Frog Axel F music video in which Crazy Frog peeks over the matte on the lower edge of the screen with part of his hands overlapping the matte.
 Similar to breaking the border of a comic's panel, it is a form of breaking the fourth wall.
 The 2016 Ghostbusters exploited the edges for its 3D effects, with visual effects that "spilled over" into the letter-boxed areas.

-The table below shows which TV lines will contain picture information when letterbox pictures are displayed on either 1.33:1 or 1.78:1 screens.
+The table below shows which television lines will contain picture information when letterbox pictures are displayed on either 1.33:1 or 1.78:1 screens.